What We’re Praying For

-Pray for revival, purity, and boldness in Lifepointe.
+Pray for revival and renewal at Lifepointe.

 Fasting has been an important part of the doctrine and practice of the Assemblies of God since its beginning.
 Fasting is a voluntary, private, and Spirit-led separation from one’s usual activities of life.
 Typically it is practiced individually by members in the church body by means of separating certain foods and liquids from one’s diet.
 Normally fasts are held in accompaniment with prayer, and are intended to heighten focus, intensify fervor, and gain control over one’s fleshly cravings and human will.